abbhishekpandey47/is-website/posts/long-tail-vs-short-tail.md

 4.  **User-Generated Content**

 Encourage users to ask questions or share their experiences in the comments section.
-This can lead to the natural inclusion of long-tail keywords in discussions.
+This can lead to the natural inclusion of long tail keywords in discussions.

 If we speak about an example, then a blog might prompt users to discuss